AlexNduta/binary_trees/README.md

 A function that deletes an entire binary tree
     -prototype `void binary_tree_delete(binary_tree_t *tree)`
-    -tree is a pointer to the root node of the tree to deleter -if tree is NULL, do nothin
+    -tree is a pointer to the root node of the tree to deleter -if tree is NULL, do nothing

+## task 4
+A function that checks if a node is a leaf:
+    -prototype `int binary_tree_is_leaf(conat binary_tree_t *node)`
+    -node is the pointer to the node to check
+    -The function must return 1 if node is a leaf, otherwise 0 -if node is NULL, return 0